 I place my turkey in a large roasting pan to help collect the liquid as it defrosts.
 You could also place it on a large baking sheet.

-You’ll need to gently loosen the skin of the turkey.
-The best place is to start at the neck and, with your fingers, separate the skin from the breast, then slide your hand down to loosen the skin from the sides.
-Do this carefully so that you do not tear the skin.
+You’ll need to gently loosen the turkey’s skin.
+The best place is to start at the neck and, with your fingers, separate the skin from the breast.

 After you have separated the skin off the meat, lift the skin and proceed to pierce the breast and thighs with a small, sharp knife, trying not to tear the skin.